-The Leicestershire & Rutland 300 is open to all clubs affiliated to Leicestershire & Rutland County Archery Association, and is shot each month from October to March with the exception of December.
-Scores are submitted at the end of each month, and results are updated here so you can keep an eye on your club’s progress.
+The Leicestershire & Rutland 300, which is open to all clubs affiliated to Leicestershire & Rutland County Archery Association, is shot each month from October to March with the exception of December.

 The L&R 300 round consists of a dozen arrows at three different target faces arranged together on the same boss, a Portsmouth, a FITA 18 and a Worcester, 3 dozen arrows in total.
 The maximum score achievable is 300, hence the name of the round.